blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 **Mojo is bench equipment.** The firmware does not read the Mojo's coulomb-counter register over Qwiic.
 Adding a runtime mAh field to the summary Note is a straightforward extension if fleet-level power telemetry is valuable.

-**Production next steps:**
+### Production Next Steps

+Taking the bridge toward a production rollout means calibrating each installed coil, replacing the bench-grade voltage front end with an agency-listed transducer, and wiring the hourly stream into a billing platform.
+The following extensions are the natural progression.

-- Per-channel calibration workflow: at commissioning, capture a reference reading alongside a calibrated clamp meter to establish the correct `rogowski_amps_per_volt` for each installed coil, then push the trimmed value as a per-device environment variable in Notehub.
+**Per-channel calibration workflow** comes first: at commissioning, capture a reference reading alongside a calibrated clamp meter to establish the correct `rogowski_amps_per_volt` for each installed coil, then push the trimmed value as a per-device environment variable in Notehub.

-- **Production voltage sensing (future revision).** The ZMPT101B module used in this design is bench/prototype only — it is not agency-listed for permanent installation inside a commercial panel enclosure.
+**Production voltage sensing (future revision).** The ZMPT101B module used in this design is bench/prototype only — it is **not agency-listed** for permanent installation inside a commercial panel enclosure.
 Before deploying to a live panel, replace it with an agency-listed isolated AC voltage transducer.
 Two substitution paths are available depending on the device chosen:

   **(a) AC waveform output** (e.g., a Yokogawa or Verivolt panel-mount PT with a 0–3 V AC output): wiring-only drop-in.
 The existing `measureChannel()` waveform-RMS algorithm works unchanged.
 Retain the 10 µF series AC-coupling capacitor and the 100 kΩ / 100 kΩ half-rail bias divider on A4 exactly as wired for the ZMPT101B.
 Calibrate `volt_scale` to the new transducer's rated output sensitivity (line V RMS ÷ ADC-pin V RMS at rated input).
 This is the simplest production upgrade path.